patschwork/digiYiiKam/README.md

 | Database | MySQL or MariaDB |
 | Image converting | exiftool, exiv2, dcraw, convert (from ImageMagick) |

-digiYiiKam uses the Yii2-Framework and was tested with DigiKam running with MySQL.
+digiYiiKam uses the Yii2-Framework and was tested with DigiKam running on MySQL as database backend.

 ## SQLite support
 SQLite should also work, but is not tested. digiYiiKam must have access to the database file from DigiKam.

 ## Read access to photo collection(s)
-Be sure, that the Apache or web server user (e.g. www-data on Debian, Ubuntu, ...) has read-access to the image files.
+Be sure, that the Apache or web server user (e.g. www-data on Debian, Ubuntu, ...) has read-access to the image files/folders.

 # Installation